jess-bk/aws-bootcamp-cruddur-2023/journal/week8.md

 * The script stops rolling back migrations when it finds a migration file whose timestamp is greater than the last_successful_run timestamp.
 This is because the migrations are applied in order of increasing timestamp, so all previous migrations would have already been rolled back.

 # Implement Avatar Uploading

+Created a new component ProfileForm.js and css file to upload image to the s3 Bucket --> aws-bootcamp-cruddur-2023/frontend-react-js/src/components/ProfileForm.js.
+ProfileForm.js component which renders a popup form for editing user profile information, including the display name and bio, and uploading an avatar image.
+The component uses React hooks to manage state and effect, and also interacts with a backend API and AWS S3 for uploading the avatar image.
+The component is conditionally rendered based on a boolean "popped" prop passed to it.

 This is a set of instructions for setting up an API endpoint to upload an image to an S3 bucket using AWS services.
 Here's a breakdown of each step:

 1. Create an API endpoint: The first step is to create an API endpoint that will invoke a presigned URL to give access to the S3 bucket and deliver the uploaded image to the bucket.
 The presigned URL can be accessed using a URL like https://<API_ID>.execute-api.<AWS_REGION>.amazonaws.com.
 2. Create a Lambda function for decoding the URL and the request: Create a Lambda function named CruddurAvatarUpload that will decode the URL and the request.
 This function will be used to manipulate the /avatars/key_upload resource using the POST method.
 3. implement authorization: To control the data that is allowed to be transmitted from the gitpod workspace using the APIs, implement authorization using another Lambda function named CruddurApiGatewayLambdaAuthorizer.